lake-wg/edhoc/draft-selander-lake-traces.md

 -16
 ~~~~~~~~

-  The mapping from EDHOC connection identifiers to OSCORE Sender/Recipient IDs is defined in Section A.1of {{I-D.ietf-lake-edhoc}}.
+The mapping from EDHOC connection identifiers to OSCORE Sender/Recipient IDs
+is defined in Section A.1of {{I-D.ietf-lake-edhoc}}.

 C_R is mapped to the Recipient ID of the server, i.e., the Sender ID of the client.
 Since C_R is byte valued it the OSCORE Sender/Recipient ID equals the byte string (in this case the empty byte string).

 ~~~~~~~~
 Client's OSCORE Sender ID (Raw Value) (0 bytes)
 ~~~~~~~~

 C_I is mapped to the Recipient ID of the client, i.e., the Sender ID of the server.
 Since C_I is a numeric, it is converted to a byte string equal to its CBOR encoded form.

 ~~~~~~~~
 Server's OSCORE Sender ID (Raw Value) (1 bytes)
 0c
 ~~~~~~~~

-  The OSCORE master secret is computed through Expand() using the
-  Application hash algorithm, see Section 4.2 of {{I-D.ietf-lake-edhoc}}:
+The OSCORE Master Secret is computed through Expand() using the Application hash algorithm, see Section 4.2 of {{I-D.ietf-lake-edhoc}}:

     OSCORE Master Secret =
     = EDHOC-Exporter("OSCORE Master Secret", h'', key_length)
     = EDHOC-KDF(PRK_4x3m, TH_4, "OSCORE Master Secret", h'', key_length)
     = HKDF-Expand(PRK_4x3m, info, key_length)

-  where key_length is by default the key length of the Application AEAD
-  algorithm, and info for the OSCORE Master Secret is:
+where key_length is by default the key length of the Application AEAD algorithm, and info for the OSCORE Master Secret is:

     info =
     (